phaustin/quantecon-example/book/docs/python_essentials.md

 ## Input and Output

-Let\'s briefly review reading and writing to text files, starting with writing
+Let's briefly review reading and writing to text files, starting with writing

 ```{code-cell} ipython3